Q. What financial assistance is available to help me pay for my education at Maitripa College?

 Q. Do I have to be accepted to the degree program in order to take a course?

 A. No. If a degree program is not feasible, people are encouraged to enroll as Continuing Education (CE) students at the college.
-The CE Program which is designed for those unable to enroll in a degree program but who still want to improve their knowledge of Buddhist philosophy, language, and history, or to obtain skills to enhance their professional life, or for personal spiritual formation.
-More information the CE Program can be found here.
+CE enrollment is designed for those unable to start or without need to complete a degree program but who still want to improve their knowledge of Buddhist philosophy, meditation, language, and history, or to obtain skills to enhance their professional life, or for personal spiritual formation.
+More information about CE enrollment can be found here.

 Q. Can I apply my CE credits to a degree if I decide that I want to become a full-time, degree program student?

-CE credits accrued from successfully completed courses may be applied toward degree requirements, should the student gain admission to a degree program in the future.
-Currently, up to 24 credits may be internally transferred from CE into a degree program for courses taken within the five years prior to an offer of admissions to a degree program.
+A. CE credits accrued from successfully completed courses may be applied toward degree requirements, should the student gain admission to a degree program in the future.
+Currently, up to 24 credits may be internally transferred from CE into a degree program for courses taken within recent years prior to an offer of admissions to a degree program.

 Q. Does Maitripa College provide student housing?